Common administration tasks are described in the following sections:

 A default initialization file, called

-sid is the 1 to 4 character database ID you specified at the beginning of the database creation procedure.
+sid is the 1 to 4 character system ID you specified at the beginning of the database creation procedure.

 Oracle determines the value of